If you are planning a trip to Eastern Europe then this article is for you.

 For domestic routes, you can always find buses that will get you there.

-Yes, car rental in Europe gives you a lot of freedom if you are keen to explore countries in depth with smaller towns or national parks.
+Yes, car rental in Europe gives you much freedom if you are keen to explore countries in depth with smaller towns or national parks.

-If you’re planning to see the main cities, you are better off using a train/bus/plane to get between them and then public transport as the best way to get around the cities is on public transport (trans, metro, buses) and with a combination of uber/grab/taxi.
+If you’re planning to see the main cities, you are better off using a train/bus/plane to get between them and then public transport.
+The best way to get around the cities is on public transport (trans, metro, buses) and with a combination of Uber/Grab/taxi.

 Parking, tolls, and the cost of fuel when renting a car might add up quickly when travelling to Eastern Europe and around.
-And sometimes being able to rest on a 5-hour train journey is a better option than a 4-hour drive by car.
+And sometimes resting on a 5-hour train journey is a better option than a 4-hour drive by car.

-With the expansion of low-cost companies across Eastern Europe, you can get some amazing deals with airlines such as AirBaltic, Ryanair, Easyjet and Wizz Air with a base in Budapest being the best one.
+With the expansion of low-cost companies across Eastern Europe, you can get some amazing deals with airlines such as AirBaltic, Ryanair, Easyjet and Wizz Air, with a base in Budapest being the best.

 With Wizz Air, you might be able to fly from Bratislava to Sofia for as little as 11 Euros.
 Budapest to Zadar for 20 Euros.